 Jo Hooper, Councillor

-I have been a Parish Councillor for nearly four years.
-During this time The Council has reviewed planning applications, assessed contracts for mowing the grass and ensured the communal play equipment is monitored and maintained.
-Outside of meetings I have taken part in the regular “Village Clean Ups” and even planted a commemorative tree – although sadly now reduced to a shrub!
+During my time as a Parish Councillor, the Council has reviewed planning applications, assessed contracts for mowing the grass and ensured the communal play equipment is monitored and maintained.
+Outside of meetings I have set up the council website, taken part in the regular “Village Clean Ups” and even planted a commemorative tree – although sadly now reduced to a shrub!
 Being a councillor gives me the opportunity to be more involved in the life of the village and help with issues that can affect some or all of the residents.

 Hilary Vitkus, Councillor

 I joined the Parish Council in 2015 as I wanted to be more involved with our local community and hopefully make a difference.
-I moved into the village in 2012 with my husband and two youngest daughters from Ashendon after surrendering the lease of the pub there (formally the Gatehangers).
+I moved into the village in 2012 with my husband and two youngest daughters from Ashendon.

 I was born and brought up in a small village in Northamptonshire (Grafton Underwood) that makes Westcott seem large and so I’m very interested in the challenges for a rural community especially for Young Adults (or teenagers, as they were called years ago when I was one).
 Part of my interest in the Bernwode Community Bus stems from this together with concern for transport issues for older residents accessing local clubs.